hazelcast/hazelcast-python-client/README.md

 * `is_in`: Checks if the result of an expression is an element of a certain list.
 * `is_not`: Checks if the result of an expression is false.
 * `matches_regex`: Checks if the result of an expression matches some regular expression.
+* `true`: Creates an always true predicate that will pass all items.
+* `false`: Creates an always false predicate that will filter out all items.

 Hazelcast offers the following ways for distributed query purposes: